Hashtag Web3 Logo

 Different token allocations have distinct vesting:

-Seed/Early Investors: Typically longest vesting (2-4 years) since they bought cheapest tokens and have most to gain from price appreciation.
+• Seed/Early Investors: Typically longest vesting (2-4 years) since they bought tokens at lower prices.
 Example: Uniswap seed investors had 4-year vesting on UNI tokens.

-Team/Founders: Often 4-year vesting with 1-year cliff to align long-term interests with protocol success.
-If team launches and abandons project after token release, vesting incentivizes staying engaged.
+• Team/Founders: Often 4-year vesting with 1-year cliff to align long-term interests with protocol success.
+If the team launches and abandons the project after token release, vesting incentivizes staying engaged.

-Community/Airdrop: Usually immediate or minimal vesting to reward community without artificial lock-up.
+• Community/Airdrop: Usually immediate or minimal vesting to reward the community without artificial lock-up.

-Treasury/Protocol Operations: Usually long vesting (4+ years) to ensure protocol has resources without market impact.
+• Treasury/Protocol Operations: Usually long vesting (4+ years) to ensure the protocol has resources without market impact.

 Vesting schedules are usually disclosed before token launch so investors understand when supply enters the market.